-dineLA’s Restaurant Week returns for the first time in 2015 from January 19 – February 1, featuring over 360 options.
-This time, dineLA has encouraged participating restaurants to create an exclusive dish.
-You’ve only got 28 meals to work with.
+dineL.A.
+Restaurant Week returns for Winter 2015 from January 19-February 1 with 360+ options.
+This time, dineLA encouraged participating restaurants to create an exclusive dish.
+You’ve only got 28 meals.
 Make your calendar count.

 1. Aqui es Texcoco ($15)

 SUMMARY: Second generation restaurateur Francisco “Paco” Perez recently expanded operations from Chula Vista to the City of Commerce, roasting lamb barbacoa in the style of Texcoco, a city due east of Mexico City.
 The space, which resides amidst industrial parks, is warm and welcoming, with communal seating, rarely seen pulque, and massive lamb meals that come complete with consommé, tortillas and fixins.